tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ### PQC Key Encapsulation Mechanisms (KEMs)

 * {{ML-KEM}}: Module-Lattice-based Key-Encapsulation Mechanism Standard (FIPS-203).
-* {{HQC}}: Based on the hardness of syndrome decoding of Quasi-cyclic concatenated Reed Muller Reed Solomon (RMRS) codes in the Hamming metric.
-Reed Muller (RM) codes are a class of block error-correcting codes used especially in wireless and deep space communications.
-Reed Solomon (RS) are a class of block error correcting codes that are used to detect and correct multiple bit errors.
-This algorithm has been selected but has not been standardized yet.
+* {{HQC}}: This algorithm is based on the hardness of the syndrome decoding problem for quasi-cyclic concatenated Reed-Muller and Reed-Solomon (RMRS) codes in the Hamming metric.
+Reed-Muller (RM) codes are a class of block error-correcting codes commonly used in wireless and deep-space communications, while Reed-Solomon (RS) codes are widely used to detect and correct multiple-bit errors.
+HQC has been selected as part of the NIST post-quantum cryptography project but has not yet been standardized.

 ### PQC Signatures